Metadrop/gdpr_onetrust/js_cookie_blocking/README.txt

  		optanonInserthtml($element, $selector, $groupid, $addjs = FALSE);

- * To Block HTML Code - Create an object for the GdprBlockjs Class and call the optanonInserthtml() with proper arguments.
+ * To Block HTML Code - Create an object for the JsCookieBlocking Class and call the optanonInserthtml() with proper arguments.
- 		$gdpr = GdprBlockjs::Instance();
+ 		$gdpr = JsCookieBlocking::Instance();
  		  /*
 		   * Function create Optanon.InsertHtml
 		   * $element => The HTML to be placed rendered through